increase conversions on your website

 Set Up Google Analytics

-If you’re not tracking visitor behaviour, you have no way of knowing what’s working and what’s costing you conversions.
-Without data, you’re guessing instead of making informed decisions.
+If you are not tracking visitor behaviour, you have no way of knowing what is working and what is costing you conversions.
+Without data, you are guessing.

-Google Analytics provides insights into traffic sources, user behaviour, and conversion paths, allowing you to see where visitors drop off.
-Setting up goal tracking for key actions like form submissions, purchases, and sign-ups helps measure success and identify areas for improvement.
-A data-driven approach ensures higher conversion rates over time.
+Google Analytics shows traffic sources, user behaviour, and conversion paths, so you can see where visitors drop off.
+Setting up goal tracking for key actions-form submissions, purchases, sign-ups-lets you measure success and spot what to improve.
+A data-led approach lifts conversion rates over time.

 92